BonoboPLC/lojjo_wiki/retail-sales-agents.md

 ![Printed Ticket Confirmation](/uploads/printed-ticket-confirmation.png "Printed Ticket Confirmation")
 ## Handling Cash and Electronic payments

+Sales Agents are free to accept payment in any way available.
+This could be simple as accepting cash, or taking payment by swiping the customers card on your payment system or other payment systems such as [Square](https://squareup.com) or [Stripe](https://stripe.com).

+All the Agent needs to do is to confirm that they have received payment, and then remit the funds to you on your own schedule.

 ![Accepting Payment](/uploads/accepting-payment.png "Accepting Payment"){:height="300px" width="300px"}
 # Paying Prizes